Baizhige/EEGResearchHub/README.md

 - **[Read More in English](./A_Quick_EEG_Classification/README_En.md) | [更多信息](./A_Quick_EEG_Classification/README_Ch.md)**

 ## [More Codes]
--- **EDAN**:Examples of our team's implementation of transfer learning techniques can be found [here](https://github.com/OrangeP0P/EDAN).
+-- **EDAN:** Examples of our team's implementation of transfer learning techniques can be found [here](https://github.com/OrangeP0P/EDAN).
 ## Language Options

 Both projects are documented extensively in both English and Chinese to help you get started.